The Western megadrought is revealing America's 'lost national park'

 Rock spires, arches, amphitheaters and ecosystems were gradually submerged.
 Stalled water crawled up slot canyons.
 Petroglyphs and pull-tab beer cans were covered over.

-"They ruined it all when they put the water in there," says Ken Sleight, a river runner friend of Abbey's and environmental preservationist.
+"They ruined it all when they put the water in there," says Ken Sleight, a river-runner friend of Abbey's and an environmental preservationist.

 The purpose of the dam was to generate electricity for a growing Southwest and to manage flows on the famously up-again, down-again Colorado River.
 Ranchers, farmers and a fast-growing Western U.S. needed a stable water supply.
 Glen Canyon Dam and Lake Powell, together with their downstream neighbors, Hoover Dam and Lake Mead, would provide that stability.

-"In addition to its significant recreation value, Lake Powell functions as a vast 'bank account' of water that can be drawn on during dry years," writes the Bureau of Reclamation.
+"In addition to its significant recreation value, Lake Powell functions as a vast 'bank account' of water that can be drawn on during dry years," states the Bureau of Reclamation.

 And it's a big account.
 At full capacity, Lake Powell holds enough water to flood the entire state of Kentucky a foot deep.
 The shoreline it creates, in a red rock desert, is longer than the entire U.S. West Coast.
-But the reservoir hasn't been full since Jimmy Carter was president.
+But the reservoir hasn't been full for decades.

 Hotter temperatures and milder winters have reduced flows on the Colorado River, shrinking nature's annual deposit.
 Water demands, meanwhile, have remained steady or increased.
 "To sustain our water use, we have drained the bank account," says Jack Schmidt, a watershed scientist at Utah State University.